5 Checks & 5 Tips for INCITE

 2. Does your code scale to large systems?

 Successful INCITE candidates have production runs that scale to thousands of cores.
-Intrepid users should have production runs that typically use at least 8192 cores.
-On Mira, the number of cores will be significantly higher.
-In your proposal, you’ll need to show that your production runs will make effective use of a significant portion, in most cases 20% or more, of the ALCF system(s) you request.
+In your proposal, you’ll need to show that your production runs will make effective use of a significant portion, in most cases 20% or more, of the ALCF system.
 Include previous large runs or plans for full-machine runs to help illustrate your “computational readiness” for INCITE.
 Also share your plans for addressing potential bottlenecks.

 3. Can you use an INCITE-sized allocation?